Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Introduction

-This paper aims to investigate the following research questions: \begin{itemize} \item[\textbf{RQ1}] \textit{What are the perceived barriers faced by those with a non-traditional educational and occupational background who are either software engineers, or trying to switch into a SE career?}\\ \textbf{Motivation:} Understanding what these barriers are could provide valuable insights into how the SE industry is limited in its accessibility to those with diverse educational and occupational backgrounds currently. \item[\textbf{RQ2}] \textit{What are mitigation strategies that could lower observed barriers to succeed?}\\ \textbf{Motivation:} Barriers are only half the story; a comprehensive understanding also includes exploring the mitigation strategies currently employed by those facing these barriers.
-Insights into RQ2 could have implications on how well each barrier is mitigated, how current mitigation strategies can be facilitated by various parties, and the possibilities of empowering those with a non-traditional background with new mitigation strategies that are not currently employed.
+Hence, this paper poses the following research questions: \begin{itemize} \item[\textbf{RQ1}] \textbf{What are the perceived barriers faced by those with a non-traditional educational and occupational background who are either software engineers or attempting to switch into a SE career?}\\ \textbf{Motivation:} While a conventional SE educational background may not necessarily guarantee success in the SE industry as these roles frequently demand competencies beyond the focus of SE curricula (e.g., programming skills)\cite{karunasekera2007preparing}, there are numerous individuals educated or employed in other fields who possess a deep interest in SE and aspire to pursue a career in this domain.
+However, various obstacles may prevent them from doing so.
+Thus, to enhance diversity and inclusion in SE and to fully reap the benefits of having software engineers with diverse educational and professional backgrounds, it is essential to identify and comprehend these barriers. \item[\textbf{RQ2}] \textbf{What are the mitigation strategies that could lower reported barriers to success?}\\ \textbf{Motivation:} Barriers are only half the story; a comprehensive understanding also includes exploring the mitigation strategies currently employed by those facing these barriers.
+Exploring RQ2 can provide insights into the effectiveness of each barrier's mitigation, the roles different parties can play in facilitating existing mitigation strategies, and the potential to empower individuals with non-traditional backgrounds with novel mitigation tactics that are not currently employed.

 \end{itemize}